 Gilbert stumbled backwards, reaching for the pistol at his side but found that it was stuck in the straps of his holster.
 After struggling to pull it out for a moment, he abandoned his attempts and broke out into a dash back into the alleyway he came from.
 Halfway down the alley, however, he lost balance and crashed to the ground.
 He whipped around to see the two men standing over him and glowering.

 Lightning lit up the gray sky at that moment, causing Gilbert to wince and look away.
 Twin cracks followed by a metal twang resounded as thunder rumbled in the distance.
-When the light faded into a gray coldness, Gilbert made out Not-Werner towering above him wielding a small trash bin with both of his hands.
+When the light faded into a gray coldness, Gilbert made out Not-Werner towering above him wielding a small trash bin.
 The very corner of the bin was dripping with blood.
 Scattered at Gilbert’s feet were the two men, groaning and bleeding from broken noses.

 “Are you injured?”